Planning Your Electric Fleet

 DC charging for 100 vehicles

-When you install DCFCs, you'll typically find the power output is in the range of 20-700 kW.
+When you install DCFCs in your fleet depot charging station, you'll typically find the power output is in the range of 20-700 kW.
 In some cases you might even install ~1MW chargers.
 However, the most common range at the moment is 75-360 kW.

 The more important question is how to set up these chargers and maintain power distribution.
 In general you can differentiate between single dispenser DCFCs (one plug per charger) or multi-dispenser DCFC (>2 plugs per charger).
-A multi-dispenser setup is where you have one large power cabinet (including the power modules) which supplies power to multiple chargers.
+A multi-dispenser setup is where you have one large EV charging power cabinet (including the power modules) which supplies power to multiple chargers.
 The advantage of this setup is that you need less space in the parking lot with power modules shared between plugs.
-This makes it more cost effective overall.
+This makes it more cost effective overall and an appealing choice among EV charging options for larger fleets.

 However, the downside of multi-dispensers is more complicated power management.
-Additionally, if one main cabinet is faulty, this could mean two or more plugs are out of operation.
+Additionally, if one main EV charging power cabinet is faulty, this could mean two or more plugs are out of operation.
 Single dispenser chargers don’t have this problem, but are typically more costly and need more space.
+Evaluating the EV charging connector types available in your setup is also crucial to ensure compatibility with your fleet's needs.

-Single dispenser EV charger vs. multi-dispenser and cabinets
+Ampcontrol Single dispenser EV charger vs. multi-dispenser and Ev charging power cabinets

 DCFC with main cabinet and with single dispenser